Matt20D/Matt20D-pub/README.md

 # Matt20D-pub

 1. Matt-Duran-Website
-        *This directory will contain all of the code pertaining to my website resume
+       * This directory will contain all of the code pertaining to my website resume
+2. Matt-Duran